j-confusatron/SuperMarioBot/readme.md

 - --world       If mode is demo, set the world to load.
 Default is 1.
 - --stage       If mode is demo, set the stage to load.
 Default is 1.
 - --demoscale   If mode is demo, scale the output image by this integer.
 Scale 1 resolution is 240x256.
 Default is 4.
+- --checkpoint  If exists, will load a checkpoint file from disk to resume training from.
+If mode is demo, will load the checkpoint file rather than the model file.
+- --record      If exists and mode is demo, will record a video of the demo.

 ## What is going on here?
 This application applies a technique called Reinforcement Learning to teach an intelligent agent how to navigate an environment.